buddhamagnet/cv/README.md

 the UK arm of [Hackshackers](http://meetuplondon.hackshackers.com/), an event originally kicked off by the New York Times.

+I am also now giving some of my time as a mentor on the Go track at [exercism][https://exercism.io].

 ## [WHERE HAVE I BEEN?](https://github.com/buddhamagnet/cv/blob/master/employment.md)

 ## [COULD YOU WORK WITH ME?](https://github.com/buddhamagnet/cv/blob/master/me.md)